 Additionally, professionals choose their formulations based on in-depth knowledge of how various ingredients interact with the skin.
 This ensures not just efficacy, but also helps to minimize potential irritation which can often come from using over-the-counter products that aren’t as precisely formulated.

-Step 2: Formulation Differences
+Step 2: Advanced Formulations

 Step 3: Skin Type Specificity